Jae'Sean Tate

-Early life and high school career
+Early life

-Tate is the oldest son of Jermaine Tate, who played basketball at Ohio State in 1996–97 before transferring to Cincinnati and playing professionally overseas.
+Tate is the oldest son of Jermaine Tate, who played basketball with the Ohio State Buckeyes in 1996–97 before transferring to Cincinnati and playing professionally overseas.
 His mother, Cori Key, was stabbed to death by her boyfriend Damiene Boles on July 31, 2004.
 Boles was convicted of the murder three years later.
 After his mother's death, Tate was raised by his father and stepmom Jenice alongside their three children.
 Tate went through anger management to process his emotions and has a tattoo of a key on his leg.

 Tate attended Pickerington High School Central, where he excelled at basketball and football.
 He played defensive end and tight end before a shoulder injury cut his junior season short, and he focused on basketball from then on.
 On the hardwood, Tate was a teammate of Caris LeVert and made the game-winning tip-in in a playoff win over Columbus Marion-Franklin as a freshman.
 As a sophomore, his team went 26–2 and won the 2012 Division I championship defeating Toledo Whitmer in the final game.
 In both his junior and senior years, Tate went on to be a first-team all-conference player.
 He injured his shoulder as a junior, shortening his season, but still averaged 22.3 points, 12 rebounds, and three assists per game.
 Tate ended his high school career as the number 1 ranked player in Ohio and the 15th ranked forward in the nation in the ESPN top 100.